ansible/workshops/exercises/ansible_smart_mgmt/5-exploreinsights/README.md

 #### Explore Insights on console.redhat.com

 This exercise is much less prescriptive and is designed to provide the student with some general guidance to get started.
-This exercise will look at console.redhat.com
+Please feel free to explore all of the available Red Hat Insights Services

--   Login to console.redhat.com using portal account credentials
+-   Login to console.redhat.com using portal account credentials - https://console.redhat.com

 -   Select Red Hat Enterprise Linux -> Red Hat Insights